-The 2006 study found no studies examining the role of enhanced surveillance by a primary care clinician once a child demonstrates clinical concern for speech and language delay.
-We asked a related question, "Does surveillance (active monitoring) by primary care clinicians play a role in accurately identifying children for diagnostic evaluations and interventions?" and found no evidence to answer this question.
+The 2006 study found no studies examining the role of enhanced surveillance by a primary care clinician once a child is identified as possibly having a speech and language delay.
+We asked a related question: "Does surveillance (active monitoring) by primary care clinicians play a role in accurately identifying children for diagnostic evaluations and interventions?"
+We found no evidence to answer this question.

-Prior Review Findings and USPSTF Recommendations on Speech and Language Outcomes of Treatment

-In the 2006 review, studies evaluated the effects of individual or group interventions that were directed by clinicians or parents focusing on specific speech and language domains.
-These domains included expressive and receptive language, articulation, phonology, and syntax.
-Interventions were short-term, commonly lasting from 3 to 6 months, and took place in speech and language specialty clinics, community clinics, homes, and schools.
+Prior Review Findings on Speech and Language Outcomes of Treatment were short term, commonly lasting from 3 to 6 months, and took place in speech and language specialty clinics, community clinics, homes, and schools.
 Outcomes were measured by subjective reports from parents and by scores on standardized instruments.